tximista64/Code4Tool/Crypto/rose64/README.md

 ## Description

-**rose64** is a minimalist and playful Base64 decoder written in Go.
+Initially written in python  **rose64** is a minimalist and playful Base64 decoder written in Go.
 The program prompts the user to input a Base64-encoded string, decodes it, and prints the result.
 It also includes a decorative ASCII art header rendered using the `go-figlet` library (external dependency).

 ## Features